Phileosopher/commonplace/people-conflicts-casual.md

 - We usually don't want to review others' work because we know they'll treat the review as if it's about *them* instead of their work.
 - If they ask for brutal honesty, they likely aren't ready for it.
 - To avoid crossing boundaries, ask what specific feedback they want.

-Defuse someone very angry at you or screaming:

-1. Stay calmer than they are, and never let yourself lose control of your tone.
-2. If they don't calm themselves on their own, deliver a warning with consequences that'll give them time to calm down (e.g., walking out the door and coming back in an hour), and carry it out if they don't.
-3. Once they've calmed themselves (which may be after a while), acknowledge their feeling, and add an anecdote if you can empathize with their situation.
-4. If you're at all responsible, offer an apology for any portion you have done wrong.
-5. If you have control over any part of it, promise you'll do what you can to improve things (but only if you expect to).